aleksander-rudolf/multi-threaded-detect-primes/README.md

-* The program takes a single argument - number of threads that should be used
+# Multi Threaded Detect Primes

-* to speed up the computation.
+The program takes a single argument - number of threads that should be used to speed up the computation.
-* The program then reads in positive integers in range (2 ..
+The program then reads in positive integers in range (2 ..
 2^63-1) from standard input

-* For each number on input:
+For each number on input:
-  * if the number is not prime, it is ignored
+  - if the number is not prime, it is ignored
-  * if the number is prime, it is printed to standard output
+  - if the number is prime, it is printed to standard output

 To compile all code, type:
 ```